Togg: History

+Togg is the first major national manufacturer of electric cars in Turkey, supported by the Turkish government.
+However, it is not the first Turkish automobile to have been designed and produced.
+The Devrim was the first Turkish car, of which four prototypes were built in Eskişehir in 1961.
+Anadol was the first mass-produced Turkish automobile brand.
+TOGG is the result of the association of five Turkish companies in a consortium, supported by the government and the Union of Chambers and Stock Exchange of Turkey (TOBB), to design and market 100% electric Turkish automobiles as well as to develop a new transformational mobility ecosystem with Turkish intellectual and industrial property.

-The companies and organizations that decided to work together to produce domestic cars in Turkey were announced by President Recep Tayyip Erdoğan in November 2017.
-For this purpose, Turkey's Car was launched on June 25, 2018 by Anadolu Group (19%), BMC (19%), Kök Group (19%), Turkcell (19%), Zorlu Holding (19%) and TOBB (5%).
-Turkey's Automobile Joint Venture Group Inc. was established.
+The companies and organizations that decided to work together to produce electric vehicles in Turkey were announced by President Recep Tayyip Erdoğan in November 2017.
+For this purpose, Turkey's Automobile Joint Venture Group (Togg) was launched on 25 June 2018, by Anadolu Group (19%), BMC (19%), Kök Group (19%), Turkcell (19%), Zorlu Holding (19%) and TOBB (5%).
 In September 2019, it was claimed that Kök Group would withdraw from the project.
-In October 2019, the company headquarters moved from Şişli, Istanbul to Gebze, Kocaeli.
-The CEO of the company, Gürcan Karakaş, announced that the car, whose design will be completed in 2019, will go on sale in 2022.
-The SUV and sedan models of Togg Domestic Car were introduced at a press conference held on December 27, 2019.
-TOGG's body design work was done together with the Italian design company Pininfarina.
+In October 2019, the company headquarters moved from Şişli, Istanbul, to Gebze, Kocaeli.
+The CEO of the company, Gürcan Karakaş, announced that the design of the SUV and sedan models will be completed in 2019, and they will go on sale in 2022.
+The SUV and sedan models of Togg were introduced at a press conference held on 27 December 2019.
+The body design work of Togg's SUV and sedan models were done by Turkish designer Murat Günak and Pininfarina.

 In 2021, Anadolu Group, Turkcell, and Vestel (part of Zorlu Holding) invested more money to increase the total capital from ₺150 million to almost ₺1 billion, and their share to about 23% each, while those of BMC (Turkey) and TOBB increased to 23% and 8% respectively.

 Togg established a factory in Gemlik, Bursa for the production of electric cars with a cost of ₺22 billion.
 It was announced that project-based state aid would be given for the factory.
-Construction of the factory started on May 21, 2020.
+Construction of the factory started on 21 May 2020.
 In August 2020, it was decided that the company would manufacture under the Togg brand.
-On December 18, 2021, Togg's new logo was introduced.
-Togg's international debut took place at the CES 2022 event in Las Vegas, Nevada, USA, on January 5, 2022.
+On 18 December 2021, Togg's new logo was introduced.
+Togg's international debut took place at the CES 2022 event in Las Vegas, Nevada, USA, on 5 January 2022.